Antherkiv/slate-plugins/README.md

 > This module is for testing pourposes only in hope to grow up and become a real set of useful slate-plugins
 > But you have interesting examples (not completed yet :neckbeard:, the following are completed):
 >
-> 1. Use lerna to manage and bootstrap monorepo.
+> 1. Use lerna to manage and bootstrap monorepos.
 > 2. Intensive use of npx to take the command for npm root (as you can see and the only plugin writing yet I mean the prepare script command)
 > 3. Compile typescript and typescript xml with rollup.
 > 4. Use parcel for fast development (if it's useful please use it).